hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,447 km (2941 nm)

 ##### 0630
 A ship is passing north of us, we're angling east to not cross its path.
 Had a good restful night, no drama, and we like it that way.
-We passed the 3,241 km (1750 nm) left milestone, and so we treat ourselves to *soba* (recipe, p.142), complete with dipping sauce and our bag of special toppings from Aoki: flavored take no ko (young bamboo).
+We passed the 3,241 km (1750 nm) left milestone, and so we treat ourselves to *soba* (see recipes), complete with dipping sauce and our bag of special toppings from Aoki: flavored take no ko (young bamboo).
 Ahead, lies our bigger milestone: The Turn Off.
 It is 500 km (270 nm) ahead.
 I can't believe our progress!
 The weather has not hit us yet, but it is coming!
 No signs of a calm ahead either.
 OH JOY OH JOY!
 If we can continue at this pace, we might arrive in 49 days, now that, would be something!

 Fog is ever-present, but with a bit of sun shining through.
 It isn't too cold either, even at night.
 We sit at the navigation table with a sleeping bag, and with it we are comfortable.
 Robusta is near Dutch Harbor, maybe they've arrived already.
 We got no message saying so today, we'll miss exchanging emails with our schnaubees.